How to Recover Deleted Files on Mac

 5. Select Your Deleted Files

-When Disk Drill is done scanning, you will be shown the list of the files it has found.
+When Disk Drill is done scanning, you will be shown the list of files it has found.
 If you are looking for certain files, you can sort the results to narrow down the number of files shown:

 • You can also adjust the time to show only the files deleted within the last few days or weeks;